wp-plugins/nextgen-facebook/readme.txt

 The images used in the Open Graph meta property tags for Posts and Pages are chosen in this sequence:

 1. A featured image from a NextGEN Gallery or WordPress Media Library.
-1. Images from NextGEN Gallery [singlepic] shortcodes in the Post or Page content text.
-1. Images from a NextGEN Gallery [nggallery] or [nggtags] shortcode in the Post or Page content text.
+1. Images from NextGEN Gallery [singlepic] [nggallery] [nggtags] shortcodes in the Post or Page content text.
 1. Images from `<img/>` HTML tags in the Post or Page content text.
 1. A default image defined in the plugin settings.